d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 x.exp()
 ```

-In addition to computations by element, we can also use the `dot` function for matrix operations.
-Next, we will perform matrix multiplication to transpose `x` and `y`.
+In addition to computations by element, we can also perform matrix operations, like matrix multiplication using the `dot` function.
+Next, we will perform matrix multiplication of `x` and the transpose of `y`.
 We define `x` as a matrix of 3 rows and 4 columns, and `y` is transposed into a matrix of 4 rows and 3 columns.
 The two matrices are multiplied to obtain a matrix of 3 rows and 3 columns (if you're confused about what this means, don't worry - we will explain matrix operations in much more detail in the chapter on [linear algebra](linear-algebra.md)).

 ```{.python .input  n=13}
 x = nd.arange(12).reshape((3,4))